 If you’re researching insurance to help protect your loved ones financially – then kudos to you.
 It’s the right move.
-A life insurance policy can help ensure that your loved ones can continue paying expenses like the mortgage payments, childcare, and other day-to-day bills.
+A life insurance policy can help ensure that your loved ones can continue paying expenses like mortgage payments, child care and other day-to-day bills.

-Two common types of coverage you’ll come across are accidental death insurance and term life insurance.
+As you start to search for life insurance, two common types of coverage you’ll come across are accidental death insurance and term life insurance.
 These two products both provide a payout to your beneficiary if you were to die — but that’s where the similarities end.
-As with any insurance product, it is important to know how accidental death insurance actually works so you can ensure you have adequate protection for your family.

-Accidental death insurance is sometimes considered as an alternative to term life insurance.
-And, it’s common for insurance companies or brokers to offer both types of coverage.
+Accidental death insurance, also known as accidental death and dismemberment or AD&D insurance, is sometimes considered as an alternative to term life insurance.
+Many insurance companies and brokers offer both types of coverage.

-As the name implies, accidental death insurance — also called AD&D — provides a lump sum payout (called a death benefit) to your loved ones if you passed away from an accident, such as a car accident, bike accident, or homicide.
+As the name implies, accidental death insurance provides a lump sum payout (called a death benefit) to your loved ones if you passed away from an accident, such as a car crash, a workplace injury or a homicide.
 Death from illness or natural causes is not covered under this type of insurance.

-The “dismemberment” part of this policy may provide some type of living benefit if the policyholder is severely injured, paralyzed or loses a limb, but not all accidental death policies include this provision.
+The part of this policy that offers dismemberment coverage may provide some type of living benefit if the policyholder is severely injured, paralyzed or loses a limb, but not all accidental death policies include this provision.

-By comparison, term life insurance provides a payout to your beneficiary if you were to die within a particular time frame — typically 10, 15, 20, or 30 years.
+By comparison, term life insurance provides a payout to your beneficiary if you were to die anytime within a particular time frame — typically 10, 15, 20, or 30 years.
 Whether you pass away from an accident or illness does not matter with this type of coverage, which makes it a more popular, well-recommended choice.
-Term life insurance is not capped at $500,000 in coverage.
-For example, at Haven Life, the Haven Term policy is available in amounts of up to $2 million.
+Term life insurance is not capped at $500,000 in coverage benefits.

-The limitations on how a policyholder dies can leave your family at financial risk, so you should understand the fine print.
+The limitations on when a death benefit is paid can leave your family at financial risk, so you should understand the fine print.

-Cost of accidental death insurance versus life insurance
+Cost of accidental death insurance versus term life insurance

 At the end of the day, cost matters.
-And fortunately, coverage for both accidental death and term life insurance is usually affordable — it’s just a matter of how much protection you’re getting for the money you’re paying.
+And fortunately, both accidental death insurance coverage and term life insurance coverage are usually affordable (and usually quite a bit more affordable than permanent life insurance) — it’s just a matter of how much protection you’re getting for the money you’re paying.